cesc1989/apuntes/Luna/Backend/Direct Access/QA DART.md

 ## Edge Cases

 When `TherapistDirectAccessEntry` record exists and property is modified to an invalid value
-- [ ] Contact is enrolled in the workflow
+- [x] Contact is enrolled in the workflow
-- [ ] Goes through Active Attesting branch
+- [x] Goes through Active Attesting branch
-- [ ] Webhook is successful
+- [x] Webhook is successful
-- [ ] Workflow is completed
+- [x] Workflow is completed
+- [x] `TherapistDirectAccessEntry` is deleted

+Notes:
+- The webhook step got a 200 response with a message indicating the possible error
+- The only property manually editable is `therapist_name_state`
-- [ ] `TherapistDirectAccessEntry` is deleted
+	- If a `TherapistDirectAccessEntry` is deleted a clue might be the value of this property

-## Problemas Encontrados
+## Issues

-Para el caso de Returning Therapists.
-Cuando se hace el 2do sign up, el Active Attesting initial permanece de esa forma.
-No hay nada que lo cambie.
+For the Returning Therapists scenario.
+When they complete a 2nd sign up, the first record in `therapist_direct_access_entries` remains with that label.
+Leaving the same therapist with two "Active Attesting" entries.

 Contact: https://app.hubspot.com/contacts/7712148/record/0-1/141932355901